MrXeskevin/Cloud-Route/README.md

 ##  Overview

-**Campus Connect** is a comprehensive transportation management system designed specifically for university students.
+**Cloud Route** is a comprehensive transportation management system designed specifically for university students.
 It provides:

  **Real-time bus tracking** with interactive maps
  **Online seat booking** with seat selection